IDinsight/danswer/README.md

 ## 💃 Main Features
 * Chat UI with the ability to select documents to chat with.
 * Create custom AI Assistants with different prompts and backing knowledge sets.
-* Connect Danswer with LLM of your choice (self-host for a fully airgapped solution).
+* Connect HubGPTwith LLM of your choice (self-host for a fully airgapped solution).
 * Document Search + AI Answers for natural language queries.
 * Connectors to all common workplace tools like Google Drive, Confluence, Slack, etc.
 * Slack integration to get answers and search results directly in Slack.